Technical due diligence services

 5. Legacy System Dependencies and Migration Headaches

-Inheriting a legacy system often means inheriting a ticking cost bomb.
-I've seen clients stuck on platforms like old .NET MVC because the cost and complexity of migration seemed too high.
-These systems are often hard to maintain, slow to update, and expensive to run.
-They might rely on outdated hardware or unsupported software.
-Understanding the true cost of these dependencies and the effort needed to modernize is critical before you buy.
-It's rarely a quick fix.
+Inheriting a legacy system often means inheriting a ticking cost bomb, especially in today's fast-paced tech environment.
+I've seen clients stuck on platforms like old .NET MVC 4.0 or Java 8 monoliths because the perceived cost and complexity of migration seemed too high.
+These systems are often hard to maintain due to a dwindling pool of developers skilled in outdated technologies, slow to update to meet modern security standards, and expensive to run on outdated hardware or unsupported operating systems.
+They might rely on deprecated third-party libraries or proprietary software with exorbitant licensing fees.
+Understanding the true cost of these dependencies and the significant effort needed to modernize is critical before you buy.
+A typical large-scale migration from a legacy system to a modern cloud-native architecture can cost 1.5x-3x the original development cost and take 12-24 months, diverting resources from innovation.
+It's rarely a quick fix, and the opportunity cost of not being able to leverage modern tools and capabilities can severely impact the acquired company's competitive standing and future growth potential in 2026.

 Key Takeaway

-Legacy system dependencies mean high maintenance costs and complex, expensive modernization efforts post-acquisition.
+Legacy system dependencies mean high maintenance costs, difficulty finding skilled talent, and complex, expensive modernization efforts post-acquisition, hindering innovation.

 Considering a system migration?
 Let's talk about the risks.